HaenrykProjects/Hungerland-Hardcore/README.md

 # 🌌 Hungerland Hardcore
-*Mein derzeit wichtigstes Projekt.*
+*My most important project at the moment.*

 ---

 ## 📖 Storyline

-Die Welt von **Hungerland** ist zerfallen.
+The world of **Hungerland** has collapsed.
-Gestrandet auf einer abgelegenen **Inselkette** weiß niemand, warum er hier ist – nur eins ist sicher:
+Stranded on a remote **archipelago**, no one knows why they are here – only one thing is certain:
-👉 **Überleben ist alles.**
+👉 **Survival is everything.**

 ![Start in Hungerland Hardcore](Pictures/Spawn_State.png)

-Der Anfang ist gnadenlos: ohne Erfahrung, ohne Ressourcen, ohne Verbündete.
+The beginning is merciless: no experience, no resources, no allies.
-Doch je tiefer man die **vielschichtige Welt** erkundet, desto mehr Wege öffnen sich:
+But the deeper you explore this **multi-layered world**, the more paths open up:
-- geheime Orte entdecken,
+- discover hidden locations,
-- Fähigkeiten meistern,
+- master unique skills,
-- Bosse bezwingen,
+- defeat bosses,
-- Allianzen schmieden.
+- forge alliances.

-Am Ende entscheidet nur deine Taktik, ob du **überlebst oder untergehst**.
+In the end, only your strategy decides whether you **survive or perish**.

 ![Hungerland_Progress](Pictures/Hungerland_Hardcore_StartShowcase.png)

 ---

-## ✨ Besonderheiten / USP
+## ✨ Key Features / USP
-- 🩸 **Hardcore Survival** – kein Platz für Fehler
+- 🩸 **Hardcore Survival** – no room for mistakes
 - 👹 **Unique Bosses** – Kovac, Rovik & Dr. Skorn
-- 📈 **Skill-System** – Fortschritt mit Risiko
+- 📈 **Skill System** – progress at your own risk
-- 📦 **Dynamic Loot** – realistische, variable Spawnpunkte
+- 📦 **Dynamic Loot** – realistic, variable spawn points
-- 🔥 **Weekend PvP & Raids** – geplante Action-Events
+- 🔥 **Weekend PvP & Raids** – scheduled action events